 But these transcriptions benefit those who aren’t visually impaired as well.
 With 38.5% eCommerce sales on mobile, transcriptions are crucial in communicating your value when folks can’t necessarily have their audio on—think crowded public places or in a waiting room.

 If people are not able to use your site, they are much more likely to bounce.
 By creating a fully accessible website, you can reduce your overall bounce rate, which often has a direct relationship to SEO performance.

 Track All Your Clients’ Critical SEO KPIs In One DashboardStart Your Free Trial Today!

 Website Accessibility Protects Your Client’s Brand

 Brand equity is fragile.
 With the rise of cancel culture and the demand for accountability, brands need to plan and be aware of their presence and perceptions among their audiences.
-Accessibility features can improve your SEO rankings, but they can also improve your client’s brand perception–and there may even be some legal implications as well.
+Accessibility features can improve SEO rankings, but they can also improve your client’s brand perception–which is one of the core benefits of SEO.
+And there may even be some legal implications as well.

 Legality and Reputation

 Imagine walking into a movie theater that has no ADA seating or buying a TV that can’t display subtitles.
 It’s unfathomable to think, and it is felt when there is an absence.
 But depending on where you live, you may be required by law to adhere to the Americans with Disabilities Act.
 In this case, websites are required to provide access the same way their establishments are.